Implementing a proof assistant

 3.1 A type for natural numbers

 Add a type Nat for (unary) natural numbers with three constructors (zero, the successor of a natural number, and the recursor).
-You can easily add the support for the type Nat int the parser by adding "Nat" to the lexer list (this declares it as a keyword) and adding a match case
+In order to add support for this type you should

 3.2 Introduction rules